Editor in chief Prof. Paolo SANTANGELO

 Ming Qing Studies is a yearly publication, both online and in printed form, which continues the positive experience of Ming Qing Yanjiu (old series, 1992-2007) edited by Paolo Santangelo.

 Thanks to the cooperation of several scholars settled in Italy and abroad, it intends to widen the debate on the historical and cultural issues of late imperial China, as well as pre-modern and modern East Asia.
-Although this publication focuses on late imperial China, its schope is broadened to the whole EAST ASIA AREA, with its new cultural and anthropological features, which are manifested in this fundamental period of transition from local to global history.
+Although this publication focuses on late Imperial China, its schope is broadened to the whole East Asian countries, with its new cultural and anthropological features, which are manifested in this fundamental period of transition from local to global history.
 Articles may concern any discipline, sociology, literature, psychology, anthropology, history, geography, linguistics, semiotics, political science, and philosophy.
 Contributions by young and post-graduated scholars are particularly welcome.

 Provided that the process of blind peer-review proceeds with no delay and the scrutiny of our experts confirms the scientificity, scholarly soundness and academic value of the author’s work, it is one of Ming Qing Studies’ commitments to publish the submitted manuscript within one year after its formal acceptance.
 This would ensure a timely circulation of the author’s research outcomes without imposing hard limits on word counts or compromising the quality of peer-review, which, for publications in the same field, is usually much longer.
 The average article length is 10.000-15.000 words, but long articles and notes on focused topics are also taken into consideration.

 MING QING STUDIES MONOGRAPHS